joverbee/pyEELSMODEL/doc/intro.rst

 After the model is created, the optimal parameters can be found via a least squares or maximimum likelihood minimization scheme.
 Via the Cramer-Rao bound, a lower bound on the error can be provided which can be used as estimate for the error on the different parameters.
+The Coreloss Example notebook shows how the model-based approach is implemented in pyEELSMODEL.
+See `Verbeeck et al. <https://github.com/joverbee/eelsmodel>`_ for more information on the methodology.

 Philosophy
 ++++++++++
-The model based approach tries to setup a correct/physical model for the experimental data.
-The model contains the parameters of interest.
-For instance, the elemental abundance can be retrieved from the core-loss cross sections.

 pyEELSMODEL can be thought of as a toolbox to develop novel workflows to optimize EELS processing in a transparent way.
 Moreover, due to the versatility of the methods, the novel workflow can be compared to other ones in an easy way.

-The workflows defined make it easier for the novice users to start quantifying their own data.
+For the more novice users, pyEELSMODEL provide workflows to perform reliable and reproducable EELS quantification.
+Moreover, the structure of the code is mainly written in python to make the algorithms more understandable.

-pyEELSMODEL is a package which is written mainly in python language to make it more readable and understandable this compromises in terms of speed but improves understanding of how the data was treated (algorithms are no black box).
+This compromises in terms of speed but improves understanding of how the data was treated (algorithms are no black box).

 This package uses a minimal amount of dependencies (matplotlib, numpy, h5py and sci-kit) which should make the package more stable over time without having conflicts when trying